jenkinsci/kubernetes-plugin/README.md

 ## Using a label

 Pod templates defined using the user interface declare a label.
-When a freestyle job or a pipeline job using `node(label)` uses a label declared by a pod template, the Kubernetes Cloud allocates a new pod to run the Jenkins agent.
+When a freestyle job or a pipeline job using `node('some-label')` uses a label declared by a pod template, the Kubernetes Cloud allocates a new pod to run the Jenkins agent.

-It should be noted that the main reason to use the global pod template definition is to migrate a huge corpus of existing projects (incl. freestyle) to run on Kubernetes without changing job definitions.
+It should be noted that the main reason to use the global pod template definition is to migrate a huge corpus of existing projects (including freestyle) to run on Kubernetes without changing job definitions.
 New users setting up new Kubernetes builds should use the `podTemplate` step as shown in the example snippets [here](https://github.com/jenkinsci/kubernetes-plugin/pull/707).